The Boy and the Heron(2023): Characters, Voice Actors, Analysis & Character Map

 The Gray Heron’s Profile

-The Heron Man as Toshio Suzuki
+The Heron Man as Producer Toshio Suzuki

 Kiriko|Voiced by: Florence Pugh